-The information is published on the Government website and on the Trust`s own website so that it is openly available for review.
+The information is published on the Government website here and is openly available for review.
 All organisations with 250+ employees are required to publish their data.

 The Sexual Orientation Monitoring Information Standard provides the mechanism for recording the sexual orientation of all patients/ service users aged 16 years and over across all health services and Local Authorities with responsibilities for Adult social care in England in all service areas where it may be relevant to collect this data.
 The standard acts as an enabler for the Equality Act 2010, supporting good practice and reducing the mitigation risk for organisations required to comply with the Act.
 All public sector bodies have a legal obligation to pay due regard to the needs of (LGBT) people in the design and delivery of services, and to ensure that people are not discriminated against based upon their sexual orientation.

 The Trust offers interpretation services to patients whose first language is not English including face to face language interpreters, telephone language interpreters, British Sign Language (BSL) and Lip Speakers.
 All our written information is available in different languages and formats upon request.
 If you have any specific needs please notify the relevant department.
 The Trust is committed to continually improving access to our services and experiences of using our services, and is currently working to meet the requirements of the mandated Accessible Information Standard to ensure we can more effectively identity, flag, record, share and meet the information and communication needs of people who have a disability, impairment or sensory loss.